 Thawing the Frozen Pipe

 With the frozen section located, it’s time to thaw it.
 First, turn the water off to that section of pipe.
-The expanding ice can put pressure on the pipe and create cracks or at connections.
-The ice is the only thing keeping the water from leaking, so once it’s thawed it’s going to get wet.
+The expanding ice can put pressure on the pipe and create cracks or loosen connections.
+If there is damage, the ice is the only thing keeping the water from leaking, so once it’s thawed it’s going to get wet.

 The best way to thaw the pipe is using heat tape.
 It’s designed for thawing pipes by wrapping around it and delivering heat directly to the pipe.
 If you don’t have heat tape, place heat lamps around the area or use a hair dryer.
 Do not use a torch or other high heat element directly on the pipe as it could be a fire risk and burning hazard.